liwq20/Product_Scrapper/README.md

    dotnet run
    ```
 The scraper will execute based on default settings defined in the Main method.
 Adjust these parameters within the code to tailor the scraping process to your needs.

----

-This rewritten README.md simplifies the original content while maintaining the essential details, making it accessible for users needing quick setup and usage instructions.